Click any question below to get the answers you’re looking for!

 If you have a game with few components and minimal hidden information, you may be able to run it using video chat.
 Discord voice channels have video and screen sharing built in, so there's no need to learn any other platform to host a video chat playtest.

-You can get TTS on Steam for a one-time purchase of $20 at regular price.
-It goes on sale for 50% off once every 1-2 months, and you can regularly buy discounted unlock codes for it on Humble Bundle, Green Man Gaming, IndieGala, or Fanatical.
+You can get TTP on Steam for a one-time purchase of $15 at regular price.
+It goes on sale occasionally, and you can sometimes buy discounted unlock codes for it on Humble Bundle.

 Full instructions for our customized Looking for a Game system are available inside our Discord server's #lfg-instructions text channel.
 You'll get access to read the full instructions after purchasing and activating your badge.
 Here are the main steps: